-Our new favorite craft for the any holiday is a suncatcher.
-With very little prep work, these Valentine’s suncatchers can be completed within a half an hour.
+Our new favorite craft for any holiday is making a suncatcher.
+With very little prep work, this Valentine suncatcher craft can be completed within a half an hour.
 They also appeal to a wide range of abilities and ages.
-Corinne, who is two, can do this craft, as well as William, who is in preschool.
-My favorite aspect of such a craft is how much is brightens up my home.
-Our house faces north, and the back of our house is nearly all windows, so the winter sun shines through these suncatchers in the most uplifting way.

 - construction paper